lum-network/lumjs/README.md

 -   [@cosmwasm/ts-codegen](https://github.com/CosmWasm/ts-codegen) for generated CosmWasm contract Typescript classes
 -   [@cosmology/telescope](https://github.com/cosmology-tech/telescope) a "babel for the Cosmos", Telescope is a TypeScript Transpiler for Cosmos Protobufs.
 -   [chain-registry](https://github.com/cosmology-tech/chain-registry) an npm module for the official Cosmos chain-registry

+## Contributing

+Contributions are most welcome.

+Please test your changes with a local client and add unit tests coverage for your code before submission.